Skip to main content

 Atol de Elote

-A warm, sweet corn drink, often enjoyed for breakfast or as a comforting beverage.
+A warm, sweet corn drink, often had at breakfast or whenever you want something comforting.

 Enchiladas Salvadoreñas